-A: No, applications are not carried forward to the next round as there may be year-to-year differences in the application.
+A: No, applications are not carried forward to the next round as there may be year-to-year differences in program rules.
 You will need to reapply each round to be considered for a grant award.

 Q: When will I be notified if I am awarded the grant?

-A: May 2022 (after the application period closes and review of the applications is complete).
+A: Spring 2023 (after the application period closes and review of the applications is complete).